 At Boulder Oral Surgery, we formulate customized treatment plans for every patient.
 Your oral health needs, personal goals, and facial structure will all play a critical role in creating the best treatment plan for you.
 Common types of pre-prosthetic surgery include:

 Your dentures should provide a fit that is comfortable and secure.
 A prosthesis that is ill-fitting can affect daily functions such as eating, speaking, and chewing.
 If periodic adjustments by your dentists fail to provide the best fit, surgical treatment like pre-prosthetic surgery may be recommended.
-Please contact Boulder Oral Surgery to meet with Dr. Nedbalski or Dr. Lerner for a comprehensive consultation and treatment plan.
+Please contact Boulder Oral Surgery to meet with Dr. Nedbalski, Dr. Chai, or Dr. Luter for a comprehensive consultation and treatment plan.